-A portfolio in LUSID is a store of economic activity in a particular set of instruments.
+A portfolio in LUSID is a store of economic activity in a set of instruments.

 You can create three types of portfolio, to suit different requirements:

-- Create a transaction portfolio to build holdings (positions) in particular instruments.
+- A transaction portfolio enables you to build holdings (positions) in particular instruments.
 You can set holdings explicitly, load transactions that impact the number of units held, subscribe to corporate actions such as dividends or stock splits, or any combination of these.
 LUSID does not maintain a static record of your holdings in a portfolio but rather replays the history of economic activity on demand to calculate your live positions.

-- Create a reference portfolio to represent an index such as the FTSE 100 or S&P 500.
+- A reference portfolio represents an index such as the FTSE 100 or S&P 500.
 You load constituents referencing particular instruments into the index, with initial weights that can float according to real-time pricing information.
 LUSID can automatically rebalance the portfolio for you on a regular basis.

-- Create a derived transaction portfolio to perform pre-trade what-if analysis on a live parent transaction portfolio.
+- A derived transaction portfolio enables you to perform pre-trade what-if analysis on a live parent transaction portfolio.
 The derived portfolio is an exact replica of its parent at the point it is created, and also automatically inherits all subsequent changes.
 It can also store its own economic activity.

-Note: Once a portfolio has been created you can only update certain characteristics in some circumstances.
+Note: Once created, you can only change certain characteristics of a portfolio in some circumstances.
 More information.

 There are several ways to group, nest or relate portfolios: